chrisstef/etherlens/README.md

 npm run dev or yarn dev
 ```

+The project should be up and running!
 Visit `http://localhost:3000` in your browser to view the application.

 ## Future Tasks